JeromeeX/JRM_msthesis/README.md

 Bioinformatic analysis codes in Xinglin Qian's master thesis.

 #### ARRAY_ANALYSIS
 Including codes to find all the indices across every read, recording their direction and origin, finally mapping the distances between indices.
+Also attached all the injection mixes used in the master thesis researches.

 #### FEMTO_PULSE
 Including all the FEMTO Pulse results included in the research.